 Board & Volunteers

-She’s a steering committee member of the Sacramento Region Food System Collaborative, a coalition of public, private, and nonprofit stakeholders working to inform and influence policy initiatives relevant to the regional food system in the 6-county Capital Region, a project facilitated by Valley Vision and funded by The California Endowment.
-She serves on the steering committee of the Sacramento Hunger Coalition.
+She’s a steering committee member and Chair of the Sacramento Region Food System Collaborative, a coalition of public, private, and nonprofit stakeholders working to inform and influence policy initiatives relevant to the regional food system in the 6-county Capital Region.

 “Where I grew up, in rural Illinois, eating locally wasn’t a movement.
 It was just how people lived.
 I want everyone to experience the joyful flavors from eating good food grown by our local small farmers.”